leeleavitt/procPharm/extras/Documentation/installation.md

 This R package depends on some python processing.
 To install
 1. Install the [anaconda distribution](https://www.anaconda.com/distribution/).
 Make sure to select for a single user during this installation.
 From there you will need to use `pip` to install our software.
-2. Now opn the *Anaconda Prompt*, from your programs
+2. Now opn the *Anaconda Prompt*, from your programs.
+This means click the windows logo and type `anaconda prompt`.
+Double click this and a terminal window will open.
 3. Install git with
 ````
 conda install git tensorflow